Zebra Training Services

 For anyone seeking an overview of the UC scheme: HB staff handling managed migration, customer services advisers, corporate deputies, social landlords, etc.

-The day begins by summarising the roll-out of UC and the gradual replacement of the “legacy” working age means-tested benefits, including the “managed migration” process that is gathering pace during the 2024/25 year.
-In this part of the Workshop we look at which benefits UC is replacing, and which ones will continue alongside UC (including HB for supported and temporary accommodation).
-We will also look at some examples of the events that might prompt an existing legacy benefit claimant to switch to UC, such as changes of address, being found fit for work, change in couple status, birth of a child, etc.
+The day begins by summarising the roll-out of UC and the gradual replacement of the “legacy” working age means-tested benefits, including the “managed migration” process that should see all legacy benefit claimants moved to UC by the end of 2025 – with transitional protection in many cases.
+We will also look at some examples of the events that might prompt the remaining legacy benefit claimants to switch to UC, such as changes of address, being found fit for work, change in couple status, etc.

 Like the legacy benefits it replaces, UC has certain threshold eligibility conditions including age, immigration status and student status.
 The eligibility of students is a frequent source of debate which we will cover.

 Next, we look at how UC is calculated, beginning with the “elements” that are added together to arrive at the maximum possible amount of UC before income and capital are taken into account.
-The qualifying conditions for each element will be summarised: Housing costs for social sector tenants, private tenants and long leaseholders; extra amounts for people who are unfit for work; elements for children and childcare; and the element for carers.
-We will highlight the key differences and similarities between UC and the benefits that it replaces.
-While looking at the housing element we will bust a persistent myth about 53-week rent years, and why nobody on UC needs to worry about them!
+The qualifying conditions for each element will be summarised: Housing costs for social sector tenants, private tenants and long leaseholders; extra amounts for people who are unfit for work; elements for children (including the “two-child limit”) and childcare; and the element for carers.

 We then look at how the maximum amount of UC is reduced if the claimant has any earnings or other income.
-Frequently asked questions about income include people who sometimes receive their monthly salary on a different date from the normal payday; people who are paid weekly or four-weekly, which does not work very smoothly with UC’s calendar monthly “assessment periods”; and the special rules for self-employed people whose profit is still very low after 12 months on UC.
+Frequently asked questions about income include people who sometimes receive their monthly salary on a different date from the normal payday; people who are paid weekly or four-weekly, which does not work very smoothly with UC’s calendar monthly “assessment periods”; and the special rules for self-employed people whose profit is still very low after 12 months on UC and are deemed to have earnings equal to the “Minimum Income Figure” (MIF).
+The MIF is especially tricky to negotiate for claimants who have transitional protection following managed migration to UC – options for self-employed claimants as they approach the end of their first year on UC.

 UC is primarily claimed and administered online.
 We will look at the process of making a claim, using the “journal” to communicate with DWP, and reporting changes of circumstance online.
 One person with whom the claimant might need to have face to face contact is the Work Coach who will oversee the claimant’s work seeking commitments: delegates will learn about the different levels of conditionality, ranging from none to full work availability, and the consequences for those who fail to comply.